 How are your kids after school?
 Whatever they've had for lunch they are always starving after school.
 And if I'm not careful their hunger turns into "hanger" very rapidly!

 These heathy apple cinnamon cookies are one of my new favourite bakes.
 They don't take long to make at all and they can be frozen, making the perfect for those days when you need a snack in a hurry.

 This recipe contains ground almonds meaning that I can't send them in my kids' lunchboxes as our school has a nut free policy due to allergies.
-If your school isn't nut free then these apple cinnamon cookies would make a great lunchbox filler too.
+If your school isn't nut free then these cookies would make a great lunchbox filler too.

-Here’s how to make healthy apple cinnamon cookies:
+How to make healthy apple cinnamon cookies

 Healthy apple cinnamon cookies